ThongVoHien/Post_Office_Mobile_App/README.md

 ### Members: Thong Vo, You Cao, Muchen Ge

 ## Overview
 Our project is developed for the Post Office in St. Olaf.
 Now, the Post Office write all the package informations manually.
-Each carrier has a notebook, Student needs to sign each row for packages.
+Each carrier has a notebook and student needs to sign each row for packages.
 Our app is aimed to create a management system for both PO workers and students.
 Workers could add packages and change the status(signed/unsigned) for students and students have the ability to check their own packages and receive notifications when package has arrived.

 ## Quick Start